Mame32 the storyArticles

 The source code of MAME

-Currently, the source code of this emulator is hosted in GitHub, which serves as a service hosting the source code since late 2007 (December 16th, 2007).
+Currently, the source code of this emulator is hosted in GitHub, which has served as a service hosting the source code since late 2007 (December 16th, 2007).
 It receives new code thanks to more than 200 volunteer developers who seek to improve the emulator in its latest versions.
 The source code has more than 15 million lines of code (15,769,750 at the time of writing this text) and receives new code about 590 times a month, created by over 40 different programmers.

 Reviving the old days of arcades